Agent Skill Instructions

 Input Format

-All tools accept either:- Ethereum addresses:
+All address-based tools accept either:- Ethereum addresses:

 0x742d35Cc6634C0532925a3b844Bc9e7595f32345(42 characters, hex) - ENS names: